gilsweed/medical-ocr-app/TROUBLESHOOTING.md

 - Ensure you are editing the correct files and that your changes are being used.
 - Add IPC and backend status check logic to the Electron main process if the frontend needs to know backend status.
 - Use debug lines to confirm which files are being executed.
+- Use the modular OCR backend to allow easy switching of OCR engines in the future.
+- Use the 'Open File' button for manual review if OCR output is suspicious.

 ---